randleem/randleem/README.md

 ### Greetings, I'm Emma, welcome to my GitHub Page

-Unfortunately, I've been having git problems (what a git) and realised my email address and user name were not set up correctly and didnt match my github, therefore, my git history isn't showing properly.
+Unfortunately, I've been having git problems (what a git) and realised my email address and username were not set up correctly, and didn't match my github.

+My git history, therefore isn't showing properly.

-However, I have cloned many of our School of Code project repos which contain examples of code I have contributed on.
+However, I have cloned many of our School of Code project repos which contain examples of code I have worked and contributed to.

 ![Emmas Avatar](http://res.cloudinary.com/soc-journal/image/upload/v1611856361/qcz9z4vjuozpmvhmmfct.jpg)